raphaelfp/emaily/README.md

 ## Who am I?

-My name is Raphael, I study Computer Engineering at Pontifícia Universidade Católica de Minas Gerais and I'm a Software Developer Intern at DTI Technologies at the moment.
+My name is Raphael, I'm a Computer Engineering student at Pontifícia Universidade Católica de Minas Gerais and I'm a Software Developer Intern at DTI Technologies at the moment.

 ## Why did I created this repo?